nialov/safer2028-flop-fracture-software-report/src/templates/report.md

 # Software

 An overview of the collected metadata and information on each software is presented in Table @tbl:software_schema_table.
 In the reviewed software, varying input data options are available.
 Often a set of input variables, such as length distribution variables, fracture orientation set information and intensities can be inputted rather than directly inputting geometric fracture data.

 {{ software_schema_table }}
 : Schema of the collected information for each software. {\#tbl:software_schema_table}

 Most built solutions, e.g. `dfnWorks` [@hyman_dfnworks_2015], make an end-to-end solution where e.g. fracture generation is only one part of the solution.
-This kind of approach makes further development of e.g. only fracture generation more difficult as it is usually tightly coupled to the rest of the software.
-Some are focused on the singular task of generating three-dimensional fracture geometries, and potentially meshing them, such as `frackit` [@glaser_frackit_2020].
+This kind of approach makes further development of one part of the software, e.g. fracture generation, more difficult as it is usually tightly coupled to the rest of the software.
+Some are focused only on the singular task of generating three-dimensional fracture geometries, such as `frackit` [@glaser_frackit_2020].

 Very few of the software solutions have graphical user interfaces (GUI) and interaction usually demands using the command-line or writing code to run the solution.
-Typical non-GUI solutions consist of configuring the model using plain text files or actual code and then running the software using a command-line.
+Typical non-GUI solutions consist of configuring the model using plain text files or actual code and then running the software using the command-line.
 Plain text files can be simpler to create, as they do not require specific programming knowledge, but configuring with actual code can enable a higher degree of choice in running the software.
 The choice of programming language for a code interface can affect the accessibility, as some